Canleskis/particular/particular/README.md

 of the position and mass of an object in N-dimensional space and external types by defining methods to retrieve a position and a gravitational parameter.
-These methods respectively return an array of scalars and a scalar, which are converted using the [point_mass] method to interface with the backend of Particular.
+These methods respectively return an array of scalars and a scalar, which are converted using the [point_mass] method to interface with the underlying algorithm implementations.

 #### Implementing the [`Particle`] trait